-We selected and reconstructed events that matched the topology of the reaction $\gamma p \rightarrow \gamma \gamma \gamma \gamma (p)$ with a missing proton.
-A kinematic fit was performed that conserved energy and momentum and imposed a vertex constraint at the center of the target cell (z = 65 cm).
+We selected and reconstructed events that matched the topology of the reaction $\gamma p \to \gamma \gamma \gamma \gamma$ (p) with a missing proton.
+A kinematic fit was performed that conserved energy and momentum and imposed a vertex constraint at the center of the target cell ($z=65~\rm cm$).
 The fit was required to converge.
 We note that even though the vertex was fixed at 65 cm to perform the fit, the actual target extends from 50 to 80 cm.
 Several other nominal selection criteria were imposed to clean up the event sample, including the absence of charged tracks and a requirement that there be no missing energy.
-No constraints were imposed on the π^0 mass to allow study of backgrounds.
-In addition accidental background subtractions were performed.
+No constraints were imposed on the π^0 mass to allow us to study backgrounds.
+In addition, accidental background subtractions were performed.